Carneys Point Township, New Jersey: Roads and highways

 Carneys Point hosts various state routes, US routes, and limited access roads.
 As of May 2010, the township had a total of 78.17 mi of roadways, of which 35.61 mi were maintained by the municipality, 20.50 mi by Salem County and 17.37 mi by the New Jersey Department of Transportation and 4.69 mi by the New Jersey Turnpike Authority.

 The New Jersey Turnpike is the most significant highway to travel through the township, which houses Interchange 1 and its high-speed toll gate featuring E-ZPass Express Lanes, and a "lighthouse" to mark the gateway of New Jersey.
 Interstate 295 also passes through and two exits are within the township: Exits 2 and 4.
 U.S. Route 40 runs through the southern part of the municipality while U.S. Route 130 travels through the northwest and goes right into Carneys Point.
 For state roads, the township houses Route 48, Route 49 and Route 140.
 Two major county routes that pass through are County Route 540 and County Route 551.

 Public transportation

-NJ Transit offers bus service to Philadelphia on the 402 route, with local service offered on the 423 and 468 routes.
+NJ Transit offers bus service to Philadelphia on the 402 route, with local service offered on the 468 route.